opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 ### Code Comments

 As a matter of [policy](http://github.com/opentripplanner/OpenTripPlanner/issues/93), all new methods, classes, and fields should include comments explaining what they are for and any other pertinent information.
-For Java code, the comments should use the [JavaDoc conventions] (http://java.sun.com/j2se/javadoc/writingdoccomments).
+For Java code, the comments should use the [JavaDoc conventions](http://java.sun.com/j2se/javadoc/writingdoccomments).
 It is best to provide comments that not only explain *what* you did but also *why you did it* while providing some context.
 Please avoid including trivial Javadoc or the empty Javadoc stubs added by IDEs, such as `@param` annotations with no description.

 ### Documentation